kaungsettnaing/simple_nodejs_deployment/app/content/post3.md

 ---
-title: Hello World 3
+title: Hello World 33
 date: 2025-08-18
 ---

 # Welcome
-This is my **third post** with pushing code to repo:
+This is my **third post** with pushing code to repo working with CI:

 ```js
 console.log("Hello Static Site!");